-Tinubu vs Atiku: How Much APC, ADC Have Made From Presidential Forms So Far
+2027 Election: How Much APC, ADC Have Made From Presidential Forms So Far

-Tinubu vs Atiku: How Much APC, ADC Have Made From Presidential Forms So Far
+2027 Election: How Much APC, ADC Have Made From Presidential Forms So Far

-• President Bola Tinubu and former Vice President Atiku Abubakar would be gearing up for a rematch of the 2023 presidential election contest in 2027
+• President Bola Tinubu and former vice president Atiku Abubakar would be gearing up for a rematch of the 2023 presidential election contest in 2027

-At the same time, the parties of Tinubu and Atiku, the ruling All Progressives Congress (APC) and the African Democratic Congress (ADC), have made N570 million from the sales of their expression of interest and nomination forms so far.
+At the same time, the parties of Tinubu and Atiku, the ruling All Progressives Congress (APC) and the African Democratic Congress (ADC), have made N470 million from the sales of their expression of interest and nomination forms so far.

 Read also